 Step 1: Click on the Classification option available under Admin to access this sub-module.
-You have the options to add, associate, edit, delete, and enable/disable the classification options of the selected classification type (see below figure).
+You have the options to add, associate, edit, delete, and enable/disable the Classification options of the selected Classification type.
+You also have the option to search, sort, and view the existing records by page (see below figure).